JacquesCarette/Drasil/code/Drasil.md

 - **Chunk/UncertainQuantity**: Either a Quantity or a DefinedQuantity that has some uncertainty.

-- **Data/Citation**: internal representation of the data in citations, and their smart constructors.

 - **Chunk/Citation**: citations as a chunk (record, with accessors, etc)